-LESSON 2: honey come here, he’s about to say his first words!
+LESSON 2: honey come here, they’re about to say their first words!

 symbol word meaning in English etymology